appanp/software-dev/01_terminology.md

 **Security Auditing**: The process of evaluating an organization's or system's security controls to ensure they meet certain standards and regulations.

 **Security Testing**: The process of identifying vulnerabilities in a system or application to improve its overall security posture.

+**Service-Oriented Architecture (SOA)**: A software development paradigm that structures an application as a collection of services that can be accessed and used by other applications.

+- _Advantages_:

+  - Improved scalability and flexibility
+  - Increased fault isolation and reliability
+  - Easier maintenance and updates
+  - Faster time-to-market

+- _Disadvantages_:
+  - Higher complexity and overhead
+  - Potential for increased costs
+  - Requires careful service design and implementation

+**Singleton Pattern**: A creational pattern that restricts a class from instantiating multiple objects.

 **Sprint**: A time-boxed period (typically 2-4 weeks) during which a team works on a subset of the backlog.
 The goal is to deliver a potentially shippable product at the end of each sprint.